SrinikAi/FaRe_CPP/README.md

 # FaRe-CPP: Fast Revisit Coverage path Planning for Autonomous Mobile Patrol Robots Using Long-range Vision Information.
+## Conference
+paper Submitted for IEEE International Conference on Robotics and Automation (ICRA2025)

 steps on how to use algorithm